webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 *** Introduction to Flexbox
 *** The history of the Web

 Use capitals sparingly.
-Capitalize only the first word (sentence case); however, where the title includes an abbreviation, a proper name, or camel case, keep the capitalization.
-Some correct examples:
+Capitalize only the first word (using sentence case).
+However, in situations when the title includes an abbreviation, a proper name, or camel case, the title should use the normal capitalization, like this:
 *Style manual
 *The CSS layout model
 *Unicode characters in JavaScript files
 *Specifying fonts

 ===Enter helpful article summaries===
-All articles should fill in the article summary field.
-The contents of this field should be no more than a paragraph long and succinctly describe the contents of the page (for API pages, generally what this piece of the API accomplishes).
-This summary will be automatically included in other pages that link to this page.
+All articles should include a brief summary in the article summary field.
+The contents of this field should not exceed one paragraph and should succinctly describe the contents of the page (for API pages, describe the behavior and function of the specific API section).
+This summary text is automatically included in other pages that link to this page.

-===Use descriptive section headings===
-Generally, follow the same guidelines as for article titles.
+===Update Use descriptive section headings=== Generally, follow the same guidelines as for article titles.
 Make your section headings brief but meaningful.
 Use sentence case.
-Again, you want the reader to know what's in the section without having to read the section.
-However, you may want to draw the reader into a section by making the section title enticing, something like "Web standards rock" or "What is localStorage?"
+Again, you want the reader to know what is in the section without having to read the section.
+However, you may want to draw the reader into a section by making the section title enticing, something like: Web standards rock or What is localStorage?

 See the [[WPD:Manual_Of_Style/Section_Guidelines | Section guidelines page]], which outlines the guidelines for specific sections of pages.